The First Wave (1654 – 1860):

 In the late nineteenth-century, the trip from Europe to America was often cramped, dirty, and unhealthy.
 At the time when Russian Jewish immigrants were coming to the United States en masse (c.
 1882-1924), steamships were the most common form of transportation across the ocean was the steamship.
 These steamships carried thousands of people, rich and poor.
 The wealthiest usually rode in the nicer cabins, where other individuals could only afford steerage; these ships would not unusually have six times the steerage passengers as were in cabins.
 Many Jews could only manage steerage tickets, most having been unable to become truly wealthy in anti-Semitic Europe.
 The environment aboard the cramped lower levels of these ships would frequently not be unlike those of the Lower East Side.

 Ellis Island (est. 1892)

 When early Russian Jewish immigrants reached Ellis Island, they did not find a particularly welcoming environment.
 It was a rough, stressful ordeal to make it past and into the U.S. proper.
-Before 1911, kosher food was not provided, which left observant Jews without food unless they had the resources and forethought to have brought enough with them before the transatlantic trip.
+Before 1911, kosher food was not provided, leaving observant Jews without food unless they had the resources and forethought to have brought enough with them before the transatlantic trip.
 The Hebrew Immigrant Aid Society, founded in 1902, did much to ease the burden of these newcomers.
 When needed, it interpreted for them, provided temporary housing, fed them, and provided other services.
-The HIAS was one of many Jewish help organizations that hoped to increase Jewish success and cohesion, and was especially important to making the first steps in the process of Americanization easier.
+The HIAS was one of many Jewish help organizations that hoped to increase Jewish success and cohesion and was especially important to making the first steps in the process of Americanization easier.